SNEWS2/hop-SNalert-app/snews-dev-tutorial.md

 hop auth locate
 ```

-### Get Permissions for SNEWS Hopskotch Topics
+### Accessing SNEWS Hopskotch data stream topics
-Once you have your credentials, you can then be approved to access the SNEWS data streams ("topics") in Hopskotch.
-A SNEWS administrator must grant your account permission to access these topics before you can connect to the SNEWS network.
+Once you have your credentials, a SCiMMA admin can grant you access to the SNEWS data streams ("topics") in Hopskotch.
+Once you have access, you must then enable access to the data streams used in this tutorial.

+This can be done by adding topic permissions to your Hopskotch account.
+[Online documentation](https://github.com/scimma/scimma-admin/blob/master/doc/hopauth_guide.md#adding-capabilities-to-a-credential) has steps and images of this process, which involves:
+* Going to the [Hopskotch auth website](https://my.hop.scimma.org/hopauth/) and `Edit` your `Active Credentials`
+* Go to `Add Permission`, select `snews.testing: All` topic from the dropdown, then click `Add permission`.
+Do this for the `snews.alert-test` and `snews.experiments-test` topics.

+These changes may take several minutes to take effect, but afterwards you will now have permission to access the SNEWS topic network.

 ## Connecting to the SNEWS network
-Once your Hopskotch credentials are stored and an administrator has granted you permissions to access SNEWS topics, you are ready to connect to the SNEWS network to send and receive messages.
+Once your Hopskotch credentials are stored and you have configured your access to SNEWS topics, you are ready to connect to the SNEWS network to send and receive messages.

+To do this, download a topic configuration file from the [SNEWS2.0 GitHub repository](https://github.com/SNEWS2/snews2-config).
+Select the `.env` file depending on your usage:
+* for this tutorial, use the [test-config.env](https://github.com/SNEWS2/snews2-config/blob/master/test-config.env) to connect to non-production test topics on a stable instance of Hopskotch.
+* the [prod-config.env](https://github.com/SNEWS2/snews2-config/blob/master/prod-config.env) can be used to connect to production topics on a stable instance of Hopskotch.
+* the [dev-config.env](https://github.com/SNEWS2/snews2-config/blob/master/dev-config.env) can be used to connect to test topics on the development instance of Hopskotch.

-To use the development servers for testing, download the development SNEWS configuration from https://github.com/SNEWS2/snews2-config/blob/master/dev-config.env.
-Load this configuration before sending/receiving messages via `source dev-config.env`.
+Load your configuration file before sending/receiving messages via `source test-config.env`.

 ### Sending messages
 You can use either `snews generate` or `hop publish` to send sample messages to the SNEWS network.